hongpham/Workshop-Protect-your-IoT-fleet/Module 2: Audit your IoT Fleet/README.md

 ## 2. Mitigate noncompliant findings

-There are multipl methods to automate remediation for noncompliant IoT devices after running Device Defender Audit.
-You can write script/tools to use AWS CLI/SDK to take actions on noncompliant device when you receive notification from AWS Device Defender.
-Another options is to use AWS Device Management to push update/patches to your devices at scale.
+There are multiple methods to automate remediation for noncompliant IoT devices after running Device Defender Audit.
+You can write scripts/tools to use AWS CLI/SDK to take actions on noncompliant device when you receive notification from AWS Device Defender.
+Another option is to use AWS Device Management to push updates/patches to your devices at scale.
 In this module, we will use a different approach: use Device Defender's Mitigation Actions feature to fix noncompliant devices.

 ### 2.1 Define mitigation actions